 I have no idea where this stereotype came from, but it's just wrong.
 Mostly.

-Heh, NO. Our religion may teach us to treat others with respect and be kind in everything we do, but we're only humans.
+Heh, no. Our religion may teach us to treat others with respect and be kind in everything we do, but we're only human.
 I am a slave to temptation just as you are.
 Perhaps I'm even worse!
 Or you're worse...

 Not all pastor's kids are miniature versions of their parents.
 Of course, we do know more than the average Joe does about the Bible and Christianity, but we're not as uber-spiritual as Billy Graham or the Pope.

 I'm certainly not a missionary of any kind, and I only express my feelings about our religion when the situation calls for it.
 Or if I've stumbled into a religious debate.
 I just can't help it when it comes to those.

 I'd rather not discuss my beliefs for everyone to see, so I won't.
 To the point: Our father or mother may be faithful in the Christian religion, but that doesn't necessarily make us Christians too.
 While most of us opt to agree with our parents and become Christian, the same cannot be said for everyone.
 And I'm okay with that.
 I believe everyone should believe what they want to believe without getting harassed for it.

 Yeah, the unbiblical concept of free will.
 Specifically debunked in Proverbs 16:9, 20:24, 21:1, Jeremiah 10:23, and not to mention passages that make it clear, such as Genesis 20.
 Yet so many Christians believe it.
 Anyway, yes, not all pastor's children are Christians.
 Because salvation requires God to raise the dead sinner (Eph.
 2) and God doesn't choose to do that for everyone.